 But as the film proceeds, Chalamet’s Henry does acquire stature and gravitas (even with the period-appropriate bowl haircut), and by the time he is leading his troops into the Battle of Agincourt — without a St. Crispin’s Day speech, but with a rousing pep talk nonetheless — the actor has made us believe in this wastrel’s transformation.
 It’s a metamorphosis that takes place at a different pacing than the one in “Henry IV, Part 2,” at least partially because this film carries over the character of John Falstaff — a Shakespearean creation, although based on several real people — but gives him more of an even break than the Bard did.
 Falstaff is played here by Joel Edgerton, who co-wrote with Michôd.

 Edgerton, incidentally, has never been looser or more relaxed on screen, and neither has Robert Pattinson, who plays the Dauphin of France like a skeevy Eurotrash lounge lizard.
-Between Chalamet’s appropriate seriousness as a monarch under fire and the various conspiracies and agendas amongst the king’s counselors, both Edgerton and Pattinson provide necessary comic relief, even though both of their characters are capable of battlefield savagery.
-The way the film changes Falstaff’s fate provides resonance to the plotting overall, and a great deal of that has to do with Edgerton’s performance and his on-screen chemistry with Chalamet.
+Between Chalamet’s appropriate seriousness as a monarch under fire and the various conspiracies and agendas among the king’s counselors, both Edgerton and Pattinson provide necessary comic relief, even though both of their characters are capable of battlefield savagery.
+The way the film changes Falstaff’s fate provides resonance to the plotting overall, and a great deal of that has to do with Edgerton’s performance and his onscreen chemistry with Chalamet.

 The Battle of Agincourt is a rousingly choreographed bit of mayhem, with Chalamet’s Henry hacking his way through the mud (and through a number of French soldiers) in what editor Peter Sciberras (“The Rover”) has no doubt deftly finessed to look like one uninterrupted shot.
 But the film balances its blood and guts with a post-war reckoning for Henry who, in his impending marriage to French Princess Catherine (Lily-Rose Depp), is forced to face hard questions about who benefits from the slaughter and who gets left to die.